Avilova Cave: History

 The cave is called after the name of the elder Avil.
 He used to live in Ryginskaya cave, but then he moved to this place.
-He had been living there for 20 years.
 He got his fame because he had an ability to predict the future as people told.
-Many locals asked him to advice something.
 In Peter’s the Great times, in that region occurred a flood and Avil had been taking out of the cave.
 Nobody knows what had happened to him then.

-There is also a secret tunnel buried under the tons of sand.
-It starts in Avilovy Mountains and comes to its end in Vvedensky temple in Belaya Kalitva.
-The origin of tunnel is not known.

-There are mentionings about Avilovy Mountains in ancient references.
-They are described as mountains, placed on the left bank of the river Don and they are rather high, as it is written.

-The mountains had received their name by that time.
 There are caves and grooves looking as signs of living there, in the mountains.
-There are different coins and clay shards near to those objects.
 The majority of caves were destroyed by stone-throwers.

 You need to traverse a narrow precipitous path to get to the cave.
 The shrubbery blocks the entrance.
 There is a small cave behind the shrubbery made with an iron instrument.